cloudflare/gokeyless/README.md

 parameters set up the certificate (and associated private key) that will be presented by the server when a client connects.

-     -cert
-     -key

-In order to get server credential, we can use the following parameter to generate the server private key and certificate signing request (CSR).
-It will create a private key stored as `server-key.pem` (or the path specified by `-key`) and a CSR file `server.csr`.
-Use the CSR file to get the server certificate issued from CloudFlare keyserver CA.

-     -manual-activation
+     --cert
+     --key

 The private keys that this server is able to use should be stored in PEM format in a directory denoted by the option:

-    --private-key-directory
+    --private-key-dir

 In order to authenticate the client's certificate, a custom CA file is required.
-This CA file available is provided by CloudFlare and specified
+This CA file available is provided by Cloudflare and specified
 with:

     --ca-file